Skip to main content

 To recap, there are many positive effects of regenerative agriculture:

-If you’re interested in learning more about the benefits of restorative agriculture or would like a consultation about your farmland, reach out to Ag Services Manager Brandon DuRant ([email protected]).
+• If you are interested in learning more about the benefits of regenerative agriculture or would like a consultation about your farmland, you can reach out to Ag Services Manager Brandon DuRant at [email protected].